Faculty and Staff Compliance with Testing

 Why did I get a Red Pass that states I am not in compliance with screening tests?

-You receive a Red Pass from PennOpen Pass if you are non-compliant with your testing requirement and your test records indicate you do not a have a test result in the past week.
+You receive a Red Pass from PennOpen Pass if you are non-compliant with your testing requirement.

 What happens when I have a non-compliance Red Pass?

-Until your PennOpen Pass clears from Red to Green for normal activities, you cannot access University or Penn Medicine buildings, although College Houses will admit residents with Red Passes.
-You cannot board Penn Transit.
-Until you once again have a Green Pass, you are requested to quarantine in your residence and avoid contact with others.
+Until your PennOpen Pass clears from Red to Green for normal activities, you are requested to quarantine in your residence and avoid contact with others.
 You should also contact your manager or chair.

 What action do I need to take if I have a non-compliance Red Pass?

-Please schedule your next test as soon as possible.
-Your PennOpen Red Pass for non-compliance is cleared within 24 hours after you schedule your next test.
+Please schedule and comply with your next test as soon as possible.
+Your PennOpen Red Pass for non-compliance is cleared within 24 hours after you sign-in at the Penn Cares testing location for your scheduled screening test.
 The Red Pass protects you and others in the University community from the risk of the spread of COVID-19.

 How may I be removed from testing compliance?